Detroit Series 60 Engines For Sale

 Remanufactured Engines Standards

-Wearable parts are replaced every time, all Detroit 60 series core materials are then inspected and examined against the original specifications to ensure correct dimensional tolerances.
-After all, the aim of remanufacturing is to make it as close to new as possible.
+Wearable parts are replaced every time, all Detroit Series 60 core materials are then inspected and examined against the original specifications to ensure correct dimensional tolerances.
+After all, the aim of remanufacturing is to make the engine as close to new as possible.
 Replacement parts are either new or requalified.
-If new, parts are made in the exact same production processes as the original 60 series.
+If new, parts are made in the exact same production processes as the original Series 60.
 Testing is performed to manufacturer specifications and original production standards.

 - Cylinder Block